royneary/mod_push/README.md

 ###register-push-apns fields
 * `token`: the base64-encoded binary token obtained from APNS
-* `silent-push`: when set to true content-available will be set to 1, default vaule: false

 ###register-push-ubuntu fields
 * `application-id`: the app id as registered at Ubuntu's push service